ct-js/ct-js/app/data/ct.libs/matter/docs/Creating constraints.md

 This module has a couple of methods that simplify the creation of constraints between two copies, or a copy and a position in space.
 These constraints create a spring, or a rope, that limits a copy's movement.

+> Note that you have several options in the template editor that allow making simple joints without using code!

 ## `ct.matter.pin(copy)`

 Pins a copy in place, making it spin around its center of mass but preventing any other movement.